scwilbanks/AlphaChess/README.md

 ## Planned Optimizations

 ### Saving space = saving time
 On my machine, one 10,000 MCTS iterations from the starting position takes up 400MBs.
-This is a staggering amount of spacae and totally unsustainable at the scale required for this program to be useful.
+This is a staggering amount of space and totally unsustainable at the scale required for this program to be useful.

 I know from timing my code that the biggest time sink is copying the information into memory.
 Currently each node is implmented as a list of various types.
 See below for the data and their types: